Sonny Chua: Works

 Sonny Chua composed a myriad of piano compositions.
-His music is listed in all Australia examination syllabuses and in competitions around the world.
+His music is listed in all Australian examination syllabuses and in competitions around the world.
 As an educationalist, Chua was regularly invited to present masterclasses and talks on piano technique and musicianship and he has spoken in music conferences including the International Society of Music Education world conferences in Malaysia and Brazil, and at the Australasian Piano Pedagogy Conferences on piano teaching and composition.

 Chua's music is characterised by its "playfulness with styles and musical techniques".
 His piece "Theme and 12 Deviations" exemplifies this playfulness, using the motif from Chopsticks (music) to highlight musical features of major eras of music.

 Alongside his contributions to classical piano, Chua composed works at a variety of difficulty levels for use in the Australian Music Examinations Board examinations system.
 His music has proved popular among the variety of qualifying pieces, and was featured in the winning performance for the 2016 Foster's Music Award - awarded to the top music examinee in North-West Tasmania.

-Personal life
+Solo Piano Music

-Chua married musician, Melinda Ceresoli, in 2009 and they lived in Melbourne with their two young daughters, and dog.
+Death

-Sonny died on 9 September 2020 following a stroke.
+Chua died on 9 September 2020 following a stroke.